And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Okay, you have a great day.

-Thank you, I sure will.
+I sure will.

-And not a bad day.
+Not a bad day.

-Got my own glorious little show here on WBAP in Dallas Fort Worth, and that's all great.
+Got my own glorious little show here on WBAP in Dallas-Fort Worth, and that's all great.

-And then every once in a while there are those special days when I get to do this.
+And then every once in a while, there are those special days when I get to do this.

-And those are just beyond uh beyond great.
+And those are just beyond beyond great.

-And on these occasions, uh two things happen.
+And on these occasions, two things happen.

-And the other thing is I get stuff from people who just manage to find me.
+And the other thing is I get stuff from people who just managed to find me and who want to just throw me something by virtue of the world of the internet.

 So I guess that's why God made Twitter.